MeltwaterArchive/lighter/README.md

 ```

 #### Dynamic Version
-Versions can be resolved from Maven using a range syntax.
-For example
+Versions can be dynamically resolved from Maven using a range syntax.

 ```
 maven: